Fellows

 Current Affiliation: University of Arizona

-Zong-Ming Li, PhD, is the William and Sylvia Rubin Chair of Orthopedic Research, and Professor of Orthopedic Surgery, Biomedical Engineering, and BIO5 Institute at the University of Arizona.
-Dr. Li is the Vice Chair for Research in Department of Orthopedic Surgery and Associate Director of University of Arizona Arthritis Center.
-Dr. Li is interested in musculoskeletal system with a research focus on hand and upper extremity.
-In addition to being an ASB Fellow, Dr. Li is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), Fellow of Institute of Electrical and Electronics Engineers (IEEE), Fellow of Asia-Pacific Artificial Intelligence Association (AAIA), and Fellow of American Society of Mechanical Engineers (ASME).
+Zong-Ming Li, PhD, is the William and Sylvia Rubin Chair of Orthopedic Research, and Professor of Orthopedic Surgery, Biomedical Engineering and BIO5 Institute at the University of Arizona.
+Dr. Li also serves as the Vice Chair for Research in Department of Orthopedic Surgery, Director of Robert G. Volz, MD Orthopedic Research Laboratories, Associate Director of University of Arizona Arthritis Center, and Director of the Hand Research Laboratory.
+Dr. Li is interested in musculoskeletal biomechanics with a research focus on hand and upper extremity.
+In addition to being an ASB Fellow, Dr. Li is a Fellow of several professional societies including American Institute for Medical and Biological Engineering (AIMBE), Institute of Electrical and Electronics Engineers (IEEE), Asia-Pacific Artificial Intelligence Association (AAIA), American Society of Mechanical Engineers (ASME), Orthopaedic Research Society (ORS), and International Academy of Medical and Biological Engineering (IAMBE).
 Dr. Li is the recipient of ASME Savio L-Y. Woo Translational Biomechanics Medal.

 robin queen